MNizarSall/gargash/backend/context-packs/aws-backend.md

 ## Project Overview

 This is a serverless backend application deployed on AWS using CDK (Cloud Development Kit).
 The project implements a REST API using API Gateway and Lambda, with DynamoDB for data persistence.
 The application is written in TypeScript and follows modern serverless architecture patterns.
+A key feature of the system is its extensible AI expert roles architecture, enabling conversations with specialized AI agents for different domains.

 ## Infrastructure Components